Diffusion on hierarchical systems of weakly-coupled networks: Conclusions

-In conclusion, our approach opens up the possibility for furthering quantitative studies of particle transport in weakly coupled NoNs and in hierarchical systems where the connectivities at higher levels are sparser than at lower levels.
-Separation of time scales makes feasible the calculation of effective diffusion constants and the driving forces at different system levels.
-The forces depend not only on local fitness factors of individual nodes but also on topological features e.g., link densities.
-Thus, flows of particles can be induced and controlled by applying appropriate changes to the system structure.
-The entropy changes result from the transport of an individual particle entropy between different networks and from the entropy at a macroscopic level which in turn relates to the lack of information about particles’ distribution among different networks.
-The approach can be also used for probing network structure \cite{simonsen}.
-If several characteristic time scales in diffusion processes exist then one can presume that the network is in fact a hierarchical system.
+In conclusion, we have developed a framework for analytical studies of diffusion processes on weakly coupled networks and nested hierarchical systems where links are sparser at higher levels than at lower ones.
+The approach is based on the time scales separation and the adiabatic approximation for particles distribution.
+The approach allows to calculate effective diffusion constants and driving forces at different levels within the system.
+The driving forces depend not only on fitness factors of individual nodes but also on the topological features of networks i.e. link densities.
+In this way, the flow of particles can be induced and controlled by applying appropriate changes to the system's structure.
+Entropy changes result from the transfers of individual particle entropy between different networks as well as from the entropy at the macroscopic level, which in turn relates to the lack of information about the total number of particles contained in a given sub-network.
+The equilibrium distribution of particles between different sub-networks depends only on attractiveness of their nodes and their local neighbors.
+We have shown that if communities are sparsely connected then diffusion flows concentrate only in communities' interiors and the inter-network diffusion constant decreases while decreasing the interlinks density and increasing density of links inside the communities.

-The work was supported by EU FP7 project {\it Dynamically Changing Complex Networks-DynaNets} under Grant Agreement Number 233847, by EU FPF Project {\it Sophocles} under Grant Agreement Number 317534 as well as from the Polish Ministry of Science and Higher Education grants 1029/7.PR UE/2009/7 and 2746/7.PR/2013/2.
+This new approach can be also applied to the reverse engineering of hidden nested network structures by the observation of the diffusion processes \cite{simonsen,Shandilya,Autariello,Palla,Wang,Shen,Comin,Pinto,Brockmann,Cheng}.
+In fact, if several characteristic diffusion time scales are detected then one can presume the system contains nested hierarchical structures \cite{hierach,Rosvall_Hierarch,Ravasz,Sales-Pardo,Clauset}.